NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 ## Creating the package

-When using an assembly or the convention-based working directory, create a package by running `nuget pack` with your `.nuspec` file, replacing `<project-name>` with your specific project:
+When using an assembly or the convention-based working directory, create a package by running `nuget pack` with your `.nuspec` file, replacing `<manifest-name>` with your specific filename:

 ```
 nuget pack <project-name>.nuspec